 Matriculated students who have not previously received a bachelor’s degree may be eligible to apply for this federal grant.
 Eligibility is based on financial Need as determined by the Federal Need Analysis Formula.
 Applicants must be accepted to an undergraduate degree or certificate program and be enrolled for at least one credit per semester.
 Students must maintain Satisfactory Academic Progress (p.
+7). mic Progress (p.
 7).
-Awards for the 2024-2025 academic year range from $346 to $6,895.
+Maximum Pell Grant awards for the 2025-2026 academic year is $7,395.
 Students must complete the Free Application for Federal Student Aid (FAFSA) annually, and list Pace University as a school to be attended on the form.
 Students may receive Pell Grants for a maximum of 12 full-time semesters or the equivalent.

 Federal funds are available for a limited number of undergraduate students with exceptional financial need who are matriculated (accepted to a degree or certificate program) and who are enrolled for at least six credits per semester.
 Students must maintain Satisfactory Academic Progress to receive FSEOG.
 The amount of the grant typically ranges from $100 to $2,400 per academic year at Pace University based on the level of our federal funding.
 The Financial Aid Office determines who will receive FSEOG and the amount of the grant.
 A student must be a Pell Grant recipient to receive FSEOG.
 Students must complete the Free Application for Federal Student Aid (FAFSA) annually, and list Pace University as a school to be attended on the form.
 FSEOG funds are extremely limited; generally only students who file the FAFSA by the November 15th priority deadline each year will be considered for FSEOG